A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Abstract

 \section{Abstract}

 We establish the mathematical fundamentals for a unified description of curvature, torsion, and non-metricity 2-forms in the way extending the so-called M\"{o}bius representation of the affine group, which is the method to convert the semi-direct product into the ordinary matrix product, to revive the fertility of gauge theories of gravity.
-First of all, a bundle theory, focusing in particular on the Ehresmann connection and its curvature, is provided in a self-contained manner.
-Based on the theory, curvature, torsion, and non-metricity are introduced in the ordinal manner.
+First of all, we illustrate the basic concepts for constructing the metric-affine geometry.
 Then the curvature and torsion 2-forms are described in a unified manner by using the Cartan connection of the M\"{o}bius representation of the affine group.
+In this unified-description, the curvature and torsion are derived by Cartan's structure equation with respect to a common connection 1-form.
 After that, extending the M\"{o}bius representation, the dilation and shear 2-forms, or equivalently, the non-metricity 2-form, are introduced in the same unified manner.
-Finally, based on the unified description established in this paper, applying the In\"{o}n\"{u}-Wigner group contraction, the relationships among geometric quantities, gauge structures, and geometries are investigated with respect to the three gauge groups: the metric-affine group and its extension, and an extension of the (anti)-de Sitter group in which the non-metricity exists.
+Based on the unified-description established in this paper, introducing a new group parametrization and applying the In\"{o}n\"{u}-Wigner group contraction to the full theory, the relationships among symmetries, geometric quantities, and geometries are investigated with respect to the three gauge groups: the metric-affine group and its extension, and an extension of the (anti)-de Sitter group in which the non-metricity exists.
+Finally, possible applications to theories of gravity are briefly discussed.